Water dripping from a metal faucet spout in close-up, how to fix a leaky faucet drip

 Compression faucet

-This is the easiest fix.
+Easiest fix in plumbing.
 With the handle off, you’ll see a stem.
 Use a wrench to unscrew the packing nut around the stem and lift the stem out.

 Cartridge faucet